AlcoholRehabHelp Logo

 • Weakness

-Side Effects Mixing Propranolol and Alcohol
+What are the Side Effects of Mixing Propranolol and Alcohol?

 Aside from experiencing extremely low blood pressure, the side effects of drinking alcohol with propranolol include: